Search Results for: Sam Williams

 Cast and Crew

-Alli Bostedt (Company whatever; it’s not readily apparent; she/her) took her first foray into theatre at the age of four and has never (always) looked back since.
-Regularly seen backstage – e.g. props, costumes, office manager, actor wrangler, contracts, tour manager, and locator of mandolin strings in the middle of Lowell at 4am in the morning.
+Alli Bostedt (Company whatever, it’s not readily apparent; she/her) took her first foray into theatre at the age of four and has always looked back since.
+Regularly seen backstage – e.g. props, costumes, office manager, actor wrangler, contracts, tour manager.
 Native of Las Vegas and until recently a resident of California, she took the peculiar step to move to the UK and have a family instead of washing men’s tights for a living.
 Alli doesn’t go on the road anymore, she leaves that to others, instead she works behind the scenes pulling the strings.
-Her three-year old is known locally as the Beast of Berkhamsted.
+Much like actors, small children are demanding, temperamental and keep strange hours.
+She could have just stuck to touring really.

 Episode 637.
 History Of Blackface